drizzleword/birchhug/docs/windows.md

   limitations under the License.
 -->

-# Manage Linux server from Windows desktop
+# Manage Linux server from the Windows desktop

 ## Connect by SSH